PayME-Miniapp/payme-mini-app/README.en.md

 });
 ```

-**TRANSFER_QR:** Partners use this action when they want to open the payment interface of the Miniapp
+**TRANSFER_QR:** Partners use this action when they want to open the payment interface of the Miniapp (from version 0.6.2 and above)

 - This action is used to transfer money from PayME wallet to the destination account provided by the partner.